Ginxss/tfds/README.md

 ## Priority Queue
 This is just a wrapper for the [Search Tree](#search-tree), which provides only the functionality of a priority queue.

 The entries are sorted by the key.
 If only sorting by value is needed, the values should just have themselves as keys.
+If duplicate keys are expected, the use of [Multi Priority Queue](#multi-priority-queue) is recommended.

 The priority queue deallocates on destruction.